fernandofsan/easy-icon-creator/README.md

 # easy-icon-creator
+Easy Icon Creator is a small Windows Forms Project to create images for your application.
 Tool to create icons for your application, it becames easy to create tiles as Windows 8 and 10.

 Features